 Becoming an NBA agent requires having a bachelor's degree from an accredited four-year school.
 It's possible to become a certified agent without a degree if you have several years of relevant negotiating experience.
 The players' association grants such waivers on a case-by-case basis.
 (The most famous example is LeBron James' agent, Rich Paul, who does not have a college degree.)

 NBA agent requirements include paying a $1,500 fee, submitting to a background check, and passing a multiple-choice exam covering the collective bargaining agreement and the regulations governing NBA agents.
 Applications are accepted during a specified period each year; the exam is offered each January in New York City.

 To maintain NBA sports agent certification, you must pay an annual fee based on the number of players you represented in the previous season.
 Agents with fewer than ten clients pay $2,500, while the top NBA sports agents representing at least 20 players pay $7,500.
 You must also attend a seminar each year for the first three years and negotiate and fulfill a contract between at least one player and an NBA team during a five-year period.

 Major League Baseball (MLB)

 The MLB agent certification process consists of completing the application form, paying the $2,000 fee, and submitting a copy of your standard representation agreement.
 You must also undergo a background check and pass an open-book exam that tests your knowledge of MLB rules, the collective bargaining agreement, the drug agreement, and MLB agent regulations.
-Even after all that, you are not actually certified until at least one player designates you as his agent within three years of you passing the exam.
+Even after all that, you are not certified until at least one player designates you as his agent within three years of passing the exam.